Beltane: How to Celebrate the Ancient Celtic Fire Festival

 What you might notice is that most of the rituals and celebrations we associate with Beltane today weren’t a part of those ancient festivals.
 Those actually come from a different tradition altogether, one known as May Day.

 May Day is a holiday celebrated on May 1 that emerged in medieval and early modern Europe, especially in England, Germany, and Scandinavia, as a rural, secular celebration of spring.
-It featured maypoles, flower garlands, May Queens, and outdoor revelry—all symbols of nature’s blossoming.
+It featured maypoles, flower garlands, May Queens, and outdoor revelry, all symbols of nature’s blossoming.

-The Meaning of Beltane Today
+The Meaning of Beltane in Modern Pagan Traditions

 Beltane Symbols and Colors